 Language & integration

 Language and integration are connected.
-In order to integrate in the Netherlands, feel at home and get by in daily life in the Netherlands, it is useful to (learn to) speak Dutch or English.
-About 90% of the Dutch population speaks (reasonable) English as well as Dutch.
-So you can also get by in the Netherlands with the English language.
-Speaking one of these two languages is not only useful in the workplace, but also outside of it: asking for directions, asking where to find something in the supermarket or reading the menu and ordering food in a restaurant.
-This all becomes a lot easier when you speak the language.
+To integrate in the Netherlands, feel at home, and manage daily life, it's helpful to speak (or learn to speak) Dutch or English.
+Around 90% of the Dutch population speaks (reasonably) good English in addition to Dutch.
+So, you can manage well in the Netherlands with English.
+Speaking one of these two languages is not only useful at work, but also outside of work: asking for directions, asking where to find something in the supermarket, or reading the menu and ordering food in a restaurant.
+This all becomes much easier if you speak the language.

-Flexible Human Services likes to help you learn Dutch or English.
-That's why we have our own Talent Academy!
-Here you can take a Dutch or English language course, often taught by a native speaker.
-Regular language courses are organized at different levels and locations.
-This is all paid for by Flexible Human Services*, because we like to invest in your personal development.
-This way we hope to become stronger together!
+Flexible Human Services is happy to help you learn Dutch or English.
+That is why we have our own Talent Academy!
+Here you can follow a Dutch or English language course, often given by a teacher from your own native language.
+Language courses are regularly organized at different levels and locations.
+This is all paid for by Flexible Human Services*; we like to invest in your personal development.
+This is how we hope to become stronger together!

 *We do expect you to complete the course if you register for a course.
-Otherwise, the cost will be your own.
-By this we want to encourage you to complete the entire course you started.
+Otherwise, the costs will be for yourself.
+With this we want to encourage you to complete the entire course, where you have started.

-FHS offers the opportunity to learn a language through Mondly, an application that makes learning a language easy, fun and playful.
+FHS offers the opportunity to learn a language through Mondly, an application that makes language learning easy, fun, and playful.
 FHS covers the cost of the license to use this application.
-This allows you to quickly learn the basics of the language with 10 minutes of practice every day.
-We hope you will be motivated and active in learning Dutch or English, which will help you in your work or daily life in the Netherlands.
+With this, you can quickly learn the basics of the language by practicing for just 10 minutes each day.
+We hope you are motivated and actively engaged in learning Dutch or English, which will help you in your work or daily life in the Netherlands.

-Besides our own "Talent Academy," there are other ways to learn Dutch or English language.
-Below you can find some tips:
+In addition to our own “Talent Academy”, there are more ways to learn Dutch or English.
+Below you can find a number of tips:

-Also, the municipality in which you live can sometimes help you learn the Dutch language.
-Think of a volunteer language coach.
-We call this person a ' language buddy'.
+The municipality in which you live can sometimes also help with learning the Dutch language.
+Consider a volunteer language coach.
+We call this person a 'language buddy'.
 Many municipalities have a project with language buddies.
-This requires that you already have a basic knowledge of Dutch, the websites are only available in Dutch: www.hetbegintmettaal.nl/ and www.lezenenschrijven.nl/
+For this it is necessary that you already have basic knowledge of Dutch, the websites are only available in Dutch: www.hetbegintmettaal.nl/ and www.lezenenschrijven.nl/

-There are also several foundations in the Netherlands that work to help migrants better integrate into the Netherlands.
-These foundations also work to help people connect with the community of other migrants in their hometown.
+There are also various foundations in the Netherlands that are committed to helping migrants integrate better into the Netherlands.
+These foundations are also committed to helping people get in touch with the community of other migrants in their place of residence.
 They can also give you advice on learning the Dutch language.
-They also offer help and advice on living in the Netherlands, integration and participation, dealing with government rules and systems and all kinds of other things that are important for your integration in the Netherlands.
+In addition, they also offer help and advice about living in the Netherlands, integration and participation, about dealing with the rules and systems of the government and about all kinds of other things that are important for your integration in the Netherlands.

-Below you will find some website of foundations that are committed to this:
+Below you will find some websites of foundations that are committed to this:

 Faith (church)

-In case you care deeply about exercising your religious beliefs, there are several churches in the Netherlands where you can attend services in other languages.
-Chances are your language is among them.
+If you attach great importance to practicing your religious beliefs, there are various churches in the Netherlands where you can attend a service in other languages.
+There is a good chance that your language is also included.
 On the website of migrantenkerken.nl you can search for different languages, places and movements.

 Feeling at home

-To feel at home in the Netherlands, it can help to engage in other activities and build social contacts in addition to your work.
-After all, moving to another country can be quite exciting.
-Having contact with people who are also affected by this and/or have already integrated can help.
-Does this not work and are you suffering from dejection?
-On this page you can read what psychological help is available in the Netherlands.
+To feel at home in the Netherlands, it can help to undertake other activities in addition to your work and build social contacts.
+Moving to another country can be quite exciting.
+Having contact with people who are also dealing with this and/or who are already integrated can help with this.
+If this does not work and you experience gloomy feelings as a result?
+On this page you can read about the psychological help that is available in the Netherlands.

-Here are some tips for activities in your free time.
-Most things are present in almost all municipalities in the Netherlands, or in a place close by.
+Below are some tips for activities in your free time.
+Most things are present in almost all municipalities in the Netherlands, or in a place nearby.

 Visiting a city

-The Netherlands is rich in many beautiful cities, such as Amsterdam, Rotterdam and Utrecht.
-There are also smaller cities such as Alkmaar, Leiden, Breda, Middelburg and Haarlem that are fun to visit.
-A walk through the city is always fun, but in addition there are also many historical highlights to visit and get to know the Netherlands.
-Wondering what you can do in a particular city?
-You can find that on the website of the ANWB.
+The Netherlands is rich with many beautiful cities, such as Amsterdam, Rotterdam, and Utrecht.
+In addition, there are also smaller cities such as Alkmaar, Leiden, Breda, Middelburg, and Haarlem that are fun to visit.
+A walk through the city is always enjoyable, but there are also many historical highlights to visit and get to know the Netherlands.
+Curious about what you can do in a particular city?
+You can find that on the ANWB website.

 Library

-If you can already speak a little Dutch or English and love to read, the library comes in handy.
-Almost every town has a library.
+If you already know a little Dutch or English and enjoy reading, then the library is useful.
+Almost every municipality has a library.
 Here you can become a member and borrow books.
-On this website you can find more information.
+You can find more information on this website.

 Swimming pool

-Actually, in the Netherlands there is always a swimming pool nearby.
-Here you can swim freely with for example friends or with your children or for example sporty 'lanes' swimming.
-On this website you can find all the locations of swimming pools in the Netherlands.
+There is almost always a swimming pool nearby in the Netherlands.
+Here you can swim freely with friends or your children, or for example, swim laps for exercise.
+You can find all the locations of swimming pools in the Netherlands on this website.

-For cardio or strength training you can go to the gym.
-Many gyms also offer various group classes.
-From yoga to kickboxing.
-Search Google for "gym" or "gym" and you will find gyms in your area.
+For cardio or strength training, you can go to the gym.
+Many gyms also offer various group classes, from yoga to kickboxing.
+Search on Google for "gym" and you will find gyms near you.

 Museums

 The Netherlands has many (types of) museums.
-In every municipality you can find a regional museum, where you can learn a little more about where you live.
-In larger cities there are often many museums to visit.
-There is also a Museum Card, which allows you to visit almost all museums in the Netherlands for a fixed amount for one year.
-More information on this can be found here.
+In every municipality, there is a local museum where you can learn more about the place where you live.
+In the larger cities, there are often many museums to visit.
+There is also a Museum Card, which allows you to visit almost all museums in the Netherlands for a fixed annual fee.
+More information can be found here.

 Walking

-Just relaxing with a walk is quite possible in the Netherlands.
-There are many official hiking routes.
-The routes also have signposts to follow.
+Relaxing with a walk is very possible in the Netherlands.
+Many official walking routes have been mapped out.
+There are also signposts on the routes to follow.
 There are several websites where you can search for routes in your area.
 Recommendations are: ANWB and wandel.nl

 Cycling

-The Netherlands is also known as cycling country; there are more bicycles than inhabitants!
-Because of this, the infrastructure is also well designed for cyclists; in the Netherlands there are no less than 37,000 kilometers of bicycle paths!
+The Netherlands is also known as a cycling country; there are more bicycles than inhabitants!
+As a result, the infrastructure is also well-suited for cyclists; there are no less than 37,000 kilometers of bicycle paths in the Netherlands!
 So there are many recreational cycling routes available.
-These routes are well marked.
-On this website you will find a lot of cycling routes throughout the Netherlands, for example along the blooming tulip fields in spring.
+These routes are well indicated.
+On this website you will find a lot of cycling routes throughout the Netherlands, for example along the blooming tulip fields in the spring.

 Mountain biking

-Want a little more excitement when biking?
+Do you want a little more excitement while cycling?
 Then there are also many mountain bike routes/paths in the Netherlands.
-You can also rent a mountain bike in several places.
-Please note that it is required that you are pretty good at cycling before you do this.
-Here are the mountain bike routes in the Netherlands.
+You can also rent a mountain bike in various places.
+Please note that it is required that you can cycle reasonably well before you do this.
+You can find the mountain bike routes in the Netherlands here.

 Cinema

-There is a cinema in almost every town.
-But also in some villages films are regularly shown, for example in the local theater.
+Almost every city has a cinema.
+But also in some villages, films are regularly shown, for example in the local theater.
 On this website you will find a page with all cinemas and film houses in the Netherlands.
-In cinemas, films are subtitled, but not spoken over.
-So you can also go to the cinema if you don't speak Dutch, but do speak English, for example.
-Or maybe there is a movie in the theater or cinema in the language of your home country!
+In the cinemas, the films are subtitled, but not dubbed.
+This way you can also go to the cinema if you do not speak Dutch, but for example English.
+Or maybe there is a film in the theater or cinema in the language of your home country!

-In cities, stores are often open 7 days a week, but even in villages there are sometimes shopping Sundays and usually a shopping night once a week.
+In the cities, shops are often open 7 days a week, but also in villages there are sometimes Sunday openings and usually one late-night shopping evening per week.

 Here are some fun facts about the Netherlands:

-The Dutch are known for their directness; they often say right away what they think and feel.
-They call it open and honest.
-They also like to complain, especially about the weather.
-In any case, the weather is a subject that many Dutch people often talk about.
-The Dutch are good at finding creative and innovative solutions to everything.
+The Dutch are known for their directness; they often say immediately what they think and feel.
+They themselves call that open and honest.
+Complaining is also part of it, especially about the weather.
+The weather is anyway a topic that many Dutch people often talk about.
+Dutch people are good at finding creative and innovative solutions for everything.

-Some 17.5 million people live in an area of 41.5 thousand square kilometers in the Netherlands.
+There are about 17.5 million people living on an area of 41.5 thousand square kilometers in the Netherlands.
 Is that a lot?
 Yes, the Netherlands is not only the most densely populated country in the EU, but even one of the most densely populated countries in the world.
-Over 40% live in the "Randstad," the area between Amsterdam, Rotterdam, The Hague and Utrecht.
+More than 40% live in the 'Randstad', the area between Amsterdam, Rotterdam, The Hague and Utrecht.

 Bollenstreek